 9.2.3.10 QoS Flow Identifier

-This IE identifies a QoS Flow within a PDU Session.
+This IE identifies either a QoS Flow within a PDU Session or a MBS QoS flow within an MBS Session.
 Definition and use of the QoS Flow Identifier is specified in TS 23.501 [7].